KasperskyLab/Kaspresso/help/HowToWrite.md

 }
 ```
 1. ```init``` <br>
 Here, you prepare only sets of data without any transforms and connections.
-Also, you can make requests to your test server, for example.
+Also, you can make requests to your test server, for example. <br>
+It's optional block.
 2. ```transform``` <br>
 This construction is for transforming of our test data.
-In our example we join *owner* and *company*.
+In our example we join *owner* and *company*. <br>
+It's optional block.
+The block is enabled only after ```init``` block.

 Alexander Blinov wrote a good article about *init-transform* dsl in [russian article](https://habr.com/ru/company/hh/blog/455042/) where he explains all dsl details very well.
 You are welcome!